Volunteers and Docents

 - Fulfill a 30-day probationary period

-- Comply with all museum policies and procedures
+- Comply with all museum and college policies and procedures

 Become a docent

 The word docent is derived from the Latin word docere, meaning “to teach.”
 Docents fulfill an important volunteer position at the museum, leading groups of patrons on tours of the permanent collection and special exhibitions.
 Join this 16-week training session to learn more about our permanent collections and how to speak to adults and children about art.
 You do not need an art background to be a docent.
 Class content consists of learning about the Appleton’s collection, relevant art history, touring techniques and tips.
 Upon conclusion of training, docents attend monthly meetings on the first Tuesday of every month.
 During the meetings, tours are assigned, information is disseminated and docents are brought up-to-date on education programming and events.
 A volunteer application must be completed and submitted to attend the classes.